 Within the fishing sector governed by the CITC system, there are other state agencies that are focused on controlling the country's Exclusive Economic Zone (EEZ) for fishing that extends up to 200 nautical miles from the coast.
-IUU fishing is commonplace, and controls are carried out by the Auxiliary Fisheries Police and as a component part of the Integrated Fisheries Activity Control System (SICAP) together with the Argentine Navy.
+IUU fishing is commonplace, and controls are carried out by the Auxiliary Fisheries Police as a component part of the Integrated Fisheries Activity Control System (SICAP) together with the Argentine Navy.
 For this, it uses electronic ship tracking systems with satellite technology and patrols the sea with coast guard ships and planes.

 The fleets that operate at mile 201 mostly fly the flags of China and Taiwan, South Korea and Spain.
-These vessels position themselves on the external limit at "mile 201" with the aim of entering to fish species like Argentine shortfin squid and Argentine red shrimp within the EEZ, with many reportedly turning off their satellite tracking systems for extended periods of time, crossing again mile 200 towards the high seas when detected by the coastguard.
-123 The South Atlantic does not have regional fisheries management body to regulate fishing in these waters, so anyone can enter it, without registration, reporting or licencing requirements.
+These vessels target fish species like Argentine shortfin squid and Argentine red shrimp which are vital to Argentina's economy and the diet of species such as tuna and swordfish.
+Many of these vessels turn off their satellite tracking systems for extended periods of time with no justification, potentially masking illegal behaviour such as entering Argentina's EEZ, crossing again beyond the mile 200 towards the high seas when detected by the coastguardas denounced in a recent investigation by environmental group Oceana.
+The South Atlantic high seas does not have a regional fisheries management body to regulate fishing in these waters, so anyone can enter it, without registration, reporting or licencing requirements, meaning that vessels in these waters are engaged in unregulated fishing which directly impacts Argentina's fisheries resources, including artisanal and small-scale coastal fleets.

-The Argentine Navy affirms that for years an average of 300 to 400 fishing vessels have been in the EEZ carrying out IUU fishing activities; but recently the figure has been increasing to some 500 vessels.
+The Argentine Navy affirms that for years an average of 300 to 400 fishing vessels have been operating along the country's EEZ border carrying out IUU fishing activities; but recently the figure has been increasing to more than 500 vessels.
 According to media from the Argentine military sector: "the resources available to the Argentine Navy and the Prefecture are scarce, which makes patrol tasks difficult.
-Without submarines and with only one marine patrol plane in an operational state, the task of control and deterrence, in the face of more than 500 illegal vessels, becomes impossible, and any capture they may make is irrelevant in the presented scenario."124 of one vessel every one and a half years sanctioned for IUU fishing, a fraction of the hundreds of vessels estimated to operate illegally in its waters from the authorities, there is an average in turn, replenish them with fuel and food in international waters but close to the areas where they are illegally depredating; so that the fishing vessels can return to jurisdictional waters, remaining at sea for long periods of time, while the mother ship travels to unload at the ports of the countries that are turning a blind eye to IUU fishing activities, to return again to complete the cycles of transhipment and supply of the illegal fleet.
+Without submarines and with only one marine patrol plane in an operational state, the task of control and deterrence, in the face of more than 500 illegal vessels, becomes impossible, and any capture they may make is irrelevant in the presented scenario."
+130

+According to data from the authorities, there is an average of one vessel every one and a half years sanctioned for IUU fishing, a fraction of the hundreds of vessels estimated to operate illegally in its waters

+In IUU fishing, a very widespread modality called "transhipment" is used in which the vessels transfer their catch to the mother ships or 'reefers' and these, in turn, replenish them with fuel and food in international waters but close to the areas where they are conducting IUU activities; so that the fishing vessels can return to jurisdictional waters, remaining at sea for long periods of time, while the mother ship travels to unload at the ports of the countries that are turning a blind eye to IUU fishing activities, to return again to complete the cycles of transhipment and supply of the illegal fleet.